Lesson Focus Jesus wants us to live as faithful servants of God while remaining active participants in our country.

 The Herodians and Pharisees who question Jesus begin by saying nice things about him.
 Why would they begin this way?

 Why might the question of taxation be a subject of interest to the Herodians and the Pharisees?

 Why does Jesus want to know whose head is on the denarius?
 Keep in mind that the Romans encouraged emperor worship.

 Jesus tells the group to give back to the emperor the things that are his and to God the things that are God’s.
 What does Jesus mean by this?

-Jesus seems to be suggesting that we find a balance between our involvement with and commitment to the government and our allegiance to God.
+Jesus suggests that we find a balance between our involvement with and commitment to the government and our allegiance to God.
 How might we successfully participate in our country while at the same time giving everything that is God’s to God?